-So there you are, building flows and chatting away in Try out.
-How do you know there were warnings or error messages?
-The Try out panel makes it easy.
+So there you are, building flows and chatting away in Tryout!
+How do you know whether there are any warnings or error messages?
+The Tryout panel makes it easy to find out.

-Warnings in Try-out appear as yellow warning triangles.
-When you see one, mark it with the mouse, then open the Response Info panel to find more information about what went wrong, as well as the location to fix.
+Warnings in Tryout appear as yellow warning triangles.
+When you see one, go to the Tryout window, then open the Messages panel to find more information about what went wrong and where.

-The Try out engine will tell you right away if it can't find a particular language object that you refer to in a language condition.
-If you see a large number of missing language object warnings when you start Try out, it could mean that your solution is missing an important language resource, such as the TLR.
+The Tryout engine will tell you right away if it can't find a particular language object that you refer to in a language condition.
+If you see a large number of missing language object warnings when you start Tryout, it could mean that your solution is missing an important language resource, such as the Lexical Resources.
 This is easy to fix.
-Follow the instructions given here to be sure you have correctly included the TLR as a solution resource.
+Follow the instructions given here to be sure you have correctly included the Lexical Resources as a solution resource.
 If this is about another lexical resource dependency, be sure that you have correctly linked that as well.

 Otherwise, this message usually means that a particular language object is missing, disabled, or maybe misspelled somewhere.
 Make sure the required language object exists and is spelled correctly in all the references.

 A syntax error in a language condition can occur at any location where language conditions are used: in syntax triggers, transitions, listeners, or language objects.
-These types of errors you can see immediately in Try out, even before you start testing.
-The Try out engine notices and flags all condition inconsistencies when loading the solution.
-In the Response Info panel via mouseover you can see a preview of the condition, and you can click into the exact location where the error can be fixed.
+You'll see these types of errors immediately in Tryout, even before you start testing.
+The Tryout engine notices and flags all condition inconsistencies when loading the solution.
+In the Messages panel, you can see a preview of the condition, and you can click into the exact location where the error can be fixed.
 The error messages begin with the text Condition syntax error followed by a brief description of the problem.
-Usually that is enough to know what you have to fix and where.
+Usually, that is enough to know what you have to fix and where.
 Also, while you are editing a language condition, the condition editor will highlight syntax errors in red.

-Examples of condition syntax errors you might see:
+Examples of condition syntax errors you might see include:

 Condition syntax error: Condition terminated incorrectly